matt-curtis/zemel/README.md

 Throwing an error from anywhere within a routine's `body()` will cancel parsing.

 > [!IMPORTANT]
-> If you want to reuse a routine for parsing _after_ you've thrown an error from its body, you'll need to call `ctx.reset()` on it.
+> If you want to reuse a routine for parsing _after_ you've thrown an error from its body, you'll need to call `resetContext()` on it.

 ## Selector body execution